 - Feta cheese: Tangy feta cheese is imperative to these burgers!
 Purchase a feta block stored in the brine for the best quality cheese.

-- Hamburger buns: Brioche buns are a fan favorite at our house but use what is available to you.
-It's important to toast the burger buns (you can do this on the grill) before serving.
+- Hamburger buns: Brioche buns are a fan favorite at our house, but use what is available to you.
+It's important to toast the burger buns (you can do this on the grill or in a toaster) before serving.

 Tips For Grilling The Perfect Burger